AustinMathuw/AlexaPlusUnityDocs/read_the_docs/LC-Part-1.rst

 Let's setup the Unity Project!

 If you get lost or want to see the final project, the light control demo scene is located in ``Amazon Plus Unity\Examples``.
-You will need to create a project and import ``AlexaPlusUnity.unitypackage`` to gain access to this folder.
+You will need to create a project and add the Games SDK for Alexa asset package from the Unity Asset Store to gain access to this folder.

 Prerequisites
 =============